 1. Select the Right Cooler

-The foremost thing that is to be taken into consideration is choosing the ideal cooler for the activity.
+The foremost thing to be taken into consideration is choosing the ideal cooler for the activity.
 Always choose the polyester foam and soft nylon-based portable ice coolers for short trips and picnics.

 This will help you to keep things cool for a longer time.
 Avoid picking up the metal ice coolers as they absorb energy and heat, which may warm up the cooler and melt the ice quickly.